-A well used 1841 Mississippi, made by Harpers Ferry, dated 1847.
+A well used 1841 Mississippi, made at Harpers Ferry in 1847.
 The gun was in the noteworthy, late, James Dresslar Collection, American Frontier Museum, of Bargersville, Indiana.
 Mr. Dresslar had an outstanding collection of relics dating from the pre-historic period to and including Wounded Knee.
 His collection contained a large and comprehensive display of Trade Silver, Powder Horns, Indian Guns, Kentucky Rifles, Stone Artifacts, Accouterments, Frontier Knives as well as other items of historic importance.
 This particular arm shows many of the characteristics typically found on Indian used rifles including great age, heavy use, and several tacks.
-It probably left the Harpers Ferry Arsenal, in 1847, was issued to the U.S. Army, and to went to fight in the Mexican War, and may have even served in the American Civil War, and some of our Indian wars before finding its way into Indian hands.
+It also has and iron butt plate.
+It probably left the Harpers Ferry Arsenal, in 1847, was issued to the U.S. Army, and then went to fight in the Mexican War, and may have even served in the American Civil War, and some of our Indian Wars before finding its way into Indian hands.

 Caliber: .58 percussion